judychau/Mapster/README.md

 ####Search and Destination

 On the Homepage, users input a search, destination, and sort parameter.
 Doing so, the Yelp API is being called and queried.
-The returned results will appear in the next page where users can compare locations with star ratings, review count, category, and a link to the yelp page for additional research one may want to do.
+The returned results will appear in the next page where users can compare locations with star ratings, review count, category, and a link to the Yelp page for additional research one may want to do.

 ![image](./static/images/homepage.png)

 #### Saving Markers